ayush51/tutorial/tutorial.md

 <a name="security_features"></a>
 #### Security Features

-There are three main ways in which to protect your users during a Surfly session:
+Surfly's security features allow you the option to protect users data during the session, and, if required, restrict access to selected webpages.

  - [Blacklisting and Whitelisting](#blacklist_whitelist)
  - [Field masking](#field_masking)